New process allows SC United Methodist churches to separate based on LGBTQ policies - NewsBreak

 They are allowing congregations to decide if local United Methodist Churches want to separate from the denomination.

-The process is a response to years of debate with LGBTQ policies and same-sex marriage.
+The process is a response to years of debate with LQBTQ policies and same-sex marriage.

 According to the conference leaders, there are several steps to decide if a local church can separate from the denomination.